Zardari doesn’t see polls to be 100pc fair

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Pakistan People’s Party (PPP) Co-chairman Asif Ali Zardari has said he didn’t see elections to be 100 per cent fair.
+ISLAMABAD: Pakistan People’s Party (PPP) Co-Chairman Asif Ali Zardari said he didn’t see elections to be 100 per cent fair.

 He added that with the gradual strengthening of the institutions, elections would also become better.